 - Available in 3 sizes

-This beefy motorcycle tent tips the scales at over 80 pounds.
+This beefy motorcycle garage tips the scales at over 80 pounds.
 Even though it includes a carrying case, I can’t imagine too many reasons to carry around an 80 pound double motorcycle cover.
 Except, perhaps, RV camping and motorcycle touring combos.

-There’s an included internal light which is nice because you might just get lost inside this cavernous pop up motorcycle tent.
+There’s an included internal light which is nice because you might just get lost inside this cavernous pop up motorcycle garage.
 It’s supported by a network of large diameter square steel tubing.
 Made for quick and easy assembly, there’s an integrated lifting handle for the shelter.

 I like that the fabric is a polyurethane coated waterproofing with a very high rating.
 This should keep your two wheelers dry and safe.
 Be sure to anchor this shelter down in a strong wind, though.
 It’s large and could catch flight!